misiektoja/spotify_monitor/README.md

 docker compose run --rm spotify_monitor <spotify_user_uri_id> --config-file /data/spotify_monitor.conf --env-file /data/.env
 ```

-Firefox import from a container needs the host Firefox profile mounted read-only.
+Firefox import is an advanced container alternative.
+Before importing, open [Spotify Web Player](https://open.spotify.com/) in Firefox on the host and sign in to the Spotify account you will use for monitoring.
+The container then needs that host Firefox profile mounted read-only.
 This is the Linux host example:

 ```sh
 docker compose run --rm -v "$HOME/.mozilla/firefox:/home/spotify/.mozilla/firefox:ro" spotify_monitor --import-browser-cookie --browser firefox